Looking after someone else can often lead to letting your own needs slip.

 - Wellbeing Drop-In sessions for you to ask any questions.

 We have a monthly Wellbeing Drop-In session, the first Friday of every month, for you to ask any questions to our Wellbeing Practitioner as well as Wellbeing Groups for Anxiety and Low Mood.
-You can register for these on our What’s On page.
+View our 2021/2022 guide – you can register for these on our What’s On page.

 We also offer free 1:1 support for carers aged 11 and upwards.
 These can be one-off sessions or a series of frequent appointments: fortnightly or monthly, depending on your needs and what suits you.